 We are excited to start creating this new addition to the community, with the best design and landscape principles, reflecting local character, materials and way of life.

-Road junction improvements are also planned for where White’s Lane meets Foxborough Road.
-Improvements to this junction and realignment of White’s Lane will be completed alongside the development, with the new road built whilst the existing road junction is still in operation to reduce disruption.
+Road junction improvements are also planned for where White’s Lane meets Foxborough Road which will be completed alongside the community, with the new road built whilst the existing road junction is still in operation to reduce disruption.

 Creating a development that is a home to wildlife too is important to us.
 We'll be creating green spaces, hedgehog highways, and restoring traditional habitats, as well as incorporating bee bricks, swift boxes and other features to our homes.
 This will ensure more wildlife diversity across the community and go above and beyond the biodiversity improvements required to the farmland which has low levels currently due to monoculture, pesticides and other aspects of farming.

 The local badger sett will remain on site and protected throughout the build with the green space and foraging areas around it being preserved for the future.
 We will also integrate Sustainable Urban Drainage Systems into the development, providing useable open space in the summer, or new semi-wet natural habitats.